kubernetes-sigs/cli-experimental/site/content/en/references/kustomize/cmd/localize/_index.md

 ### Description

-The `kustomize localize` command makes a recursive copy of a kustomization in which referenced urls are replaced by local paths to their downloaded content.
+The `kustomize localize` command makes a copy of a [kustomization root](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#kustomization-root), in which referenced urls are replaced by local paths to their downloaded content.
-The command copies files referenced under kustomization [fields](#fields).
+The command copies files referenced under kustomization [fields](#fields) in the source kustomization, and all base kustomizations under it.
-The copy contains files referenced both by the kustomization in question and by recursively referenced kustomizations.

-The purpose of this command is to create a copy on which `kustomize build`<sup>[[build]](#notes)</sup> produces the same output without a network connection.
+The purpose of this command is to create a copied root on which `kustomize build`<sup>[[build]](#notes)</sup> produces the same output without a network connection.
 The original motivation for this command is documented [here](https://github.com/kubernetes-sigs/kustomize/issues/3980).